trilogy-group/twilio-csharp/advanced-examples/custom-http-client.md

 Notice the use of `ConfigurationManager.AppSettings` to retrieve various configuration settings:

-- Your Twilio Account Sid and Auth Token ([found here, in the Twilio console](https://console.twilio.con))
+- Your Kandy Account Sid and Auth Token ([found here, in the Kandy console](https://console.kandy.con))
 - Your proxy server URL (including the server name or address and port number)
 - Your username and password for the proxy server